experiment-games/experiment-source/docs/libraries/Materials/Exists.md

 ---

 <div class="lua__search__keywords">
-Materials.Exists &#x2013; Checks if a material exists
+Materials.Exists &#x2013; Checks if a material exists.
+TODO: This is likely not working correctly
 </div>